sunpho84/e-snort/README.md

 - Tensor as reference
 - Assign tensor to tensor
 - Added BaseTens to allow different kind of tensor copy
+- Added ref inside BaseTens
+- Comp is able to convert to index automatically

 TODO
 ---